Celaenorrhinini

 Phylogenetic notes

-The Celaenorrhinus is , containing across multiple continents (Africa, Asia, Neotropics).
+The type Celaenorrhinus is , containing across multiple continents (Africa, Asia, Neotropics).
 Genera are listed in presumed phylogenetic sequence: Alenia, Aurivittia, Apallaga, Celaenorrhinus, Kobelana, Eretis, Sarangesa, Scopulifera, Pseudocoladenia.

 Tags